Data collection: Data integrity issues

-Quality assurance
+Quality assurance (QA)

-Its main focus is prevention which is primarily a cost-effective activity to protect the integrity of data collection.
-Standardization of protocol best demonstrates this cost-effective activity, which is developed in a comprehensive and detailed procedures manual for data collection.
-The risk of failing to identify problems and errors in the research process is evidently caused by poorly written guidelines.
+QA's focus is prevention, which is primarily a cost-effective activity to protect the integrity of data collection.
+Standardization of protocol, with comprehensive and detailed procedure descriptions for data collection, are central for prevention.
+The risk of failing to identify problems and errors in the research process is often caused by poorly written guidelines.
 Listed are several examples of such failures: